v6d-io/v6d/README.rst

 For comprehensive and up-to-date documentation, please visit https://v6d.io.

 If you wish to build vineyard from source, please consult the `Installation`_ guide.
-For instructions on building and running unittests locally, refer to the `Contributing`_ section.
+For instructions on building and running unit tests locally, refer to the `Contributing`_ section.

 After installation, you can initiate a vineyard instance using the following command: